ejmount/shakespeare/README.md

 * Global/static "broadcasts" of any kind - by default, actors only have access to their own state and any static values your application code has defined.
 * Networking - while actor messages conceptually have the same semantics as remote procedure calls, Shakespeare currently only supports messages within a single host process.
 That said, an actor can receive a `Stream` of packets as normal if one is constructed out of a network socket such as with a [tokio codec](https://docs.rs/tokio-util/latest/tokio_util/codec/index.html).

-If neeeded, these capabilities are expected to be relatively straightforward to build in application code - one of the original imagined use cases involved "proxy" actors that implement a Role by forwarding the received messages to an actor on a remote host.
+If needed, these capabilities are expected to be relatively straightforward to build in application code - one of the original imagined use cases involved "proxy" actors that implement a Role by forwarding the received messages to an actor on a remote host.
 If more support for these use cases is important to you, please raise an issue and leave your feedback.

 Additionally, Shakespeare currently runs exclusively on [tokio](https://tokio.rs/) but this may change in the future.
 It also currently uses only unbounded channels, but improving this is planned future work.